nova-pkgs/python/Doc/distutils/introduction.rst

 pure Python module
-   a module written in Python and contained in a single :file:`.py` file (and possibly associated :file:`.pyc` files).
+   a module written in Python and contained in a single :file:`.py` file (and possibly associated :file:`.pyc` and/or :file:`.pyo` files).
 Sometimes referred to as a "pure module."

 extension module
    a module written in the low-level language of the Python implementation: C/C++